Schuch666/eva3dm/paper.md

 # Description

-In the literature there are many different evaluation criteria depending on the application and variable [@Emery:2001;@Ramboll:2018;@Monk:2019;@Zhang:2019;@Emery:2017;@Zhai:2024].
+In the literature there are different evaluation criteria depending on the variable [@Emery:2001;@Ramboll:2018;@Monk:2019;@Zhang:2019;@Emery:2017;@Zhai:2024].
 These criteria varies depending on the goal of the simulation, the variability of the observations, the error associated to the measurements, and how other models available in the literature compared with observations and should be used accordingly to the particular application.

 A brief description of the steps to perform a model evaluation is provided bellow: